Big Up Your CHESS - Project Details

 Some of what we will cover?

-- Mindfulness tools for navigating stress, anxiety, and difficult emotions people face due to marginalisation
+• An exploration of mindfulness tools for navigating stress, anxiety, and the difficult emotions people face due to marginalisation.

 What will be the highlights:

-- We will have a resident Grime Beats music director and producer to support participants’ artistic innovations.
+• We will also have a resident Grime Beats music director and producer and videographer to hand to capture the journey and facilitate the artistic piece the group chosen to create.

 Why this Project?